o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. On the right, scroll down to **Vegetation Bending** and ensure that the 6 properties we just added are there.

-1. Adjust the parameters!
+1. Adjust the properties!
 Make sure you adjust all of them so that you can see bending in the later steps.

 ### Add process bending function
 First, let's add a function that our multiple vertex shaders can call to avoid repeat code.
 We will be writing more functions for different parts of the bending and calling them all from this function.